 Mandatory Overtime In Nursing

-Hospitals, nursing homes and rehab facilities across the nation have made mandatory overtime a standard practice.
 America is facing a nursing shortage, according to the American Association of Colleges of Nursing.
-As the Baby Boomer generation ages, an unprecedented number of patients have entered the health-care system.
-All of them need care, and they deserve expert care.
-But many healthcare facilities are chronically-understaffed.
+As the Baby Boomer generation ages, an unprecedented number of patients have decline in health and require assistance.
+All of these patients need care, and they deserve expert care.
+But many healthcare facilities are facing chronic staffing issues.

 18 States Restrict Mandatory Overtime By Law